chang861224/HPE-OGB/README.md

 - Native `smore` program; because we would like to use the HPE module in this project.
 - Content-based initialized HPE program; because we would like to use the pre-trained features provided by dataset to initial node embedding to train the HPE model.

-After compilation, there is an execution file `hpe` generated.
+After compilation, there are execution files, `HPE` and `BPR`, generated.

 ### Network Format
 To use HPE in `smore` module, first we have to generate the connection network of our dataset.
 The format of the network should be like this: